anveshvarma269/ADM_MUSIC_RECOMMENDATION_TEAM2/README.md

 ·Designed a pipeline and system to implement this approach and discussion on the system’s capabilities

-·Deploy the application using stream lit to demonstrate the prediction and recommendation results, dashboards including analysis
+·Deploy the application using stream lit to demonstrate the prediction and recommendation results